 NELL GREENFIELDBOYCE: A swarm of locusts can have billions of insects and stretch for miles.
 Back in 2004, my NPR colleague, Richard Harris, went to West Africa and stepped out of his car into a cloud of the big bugs.
 Listen closely.

 RICHARD HARRIS: They carpet a rice field and an adjoining pasture, and they even land on our clothes.
 Locusts don't vocalize, but we hear their wings and we hear the sound they make as they eat these plants down to their bare stems.

 GREENFIELDBOYCE: This kind of voracious swarm is why locusts are famous.
 But, it's actually not their usual routine.

-Professor STEVE ROGERS (Zoology, University of Cambridge, England): The swarming is something the locusts only do very occasionally.
+STEVE ROGERS: The swarming is something the locusts only do very occasionally.

 GREENFIELDBOYCE: Steve Rogers studies locusts at the University of Cambridge in England.

 ROGERS: The fact locusts can spend many generations in a form that not only doesn't swarm, but is actively repelled by the other locusts.